 Companionship care during days out, shopping trips and appointments

 Encouragement to keep social and go to community events

 Support with pets or help with organising a support animal

 A Live-in Carer becomes more than a carer - they become a trusted companion, a friend, an advocate, someone to be there for you day and night.
-A carer will help your loved one live their life independently with just a little support during those times they can't help themselves, or need an extra hand.
-Having a Live-in Carer means you get the quality continuity of care which will help with mental health conditions - be this short term, or long term.
+A home carer will help your loved one live their life independently with just a little support during those times they can't help themselves, or need an extra hand.
+Having a Livein Carer means you get the quality continuity of care which will help with mental health conditions - be this short term, or long term.

-We would be delighted to help you find out more about arranging care to support a mental health condition - call us on 01264 319 399 today to speak to a friendly specialist.
+We would be delighted to help you find out more about arranging live in care to support a mental health condition - call us on 01264 319 399 today to speak to a friendly specialist.